Pearson-Higher-Ed/elements/docs/elements/buttons.md

 ### Text overflow

-When the width of the button's text exceeds the container width, it will be truncated with an ellipsis.
-However, you should generally avoid using long text strings with buttons.
+When the width of the button's text exceeds the container width, it will be truncated with an ellipsis. <strong>However, you should generally avoid using long text strings with buttons.</strong>

 {{#demo}}
 <button class="pe-btn" style="max-width: 200px">The quick brown fox jumps over the lazy dog.</button>